mozilla/consumer-trust/advisory/advisor_agreement.md

 1. Attendance at 3 out of 4 quarterly [advisor gatherings](#integrity-advisory-council-gatherings)
 2. Receiving bi-annual [advisory report](#bi-annual-integrity-advisory-report) on Mozilla's progress in ethical product design and development
 3. Providing your expertise, perspective, and open-minded presence
+4. Year long commitment (must take at least a year off in between so that we have diverse representation)

 To be an advisor, you must not work at Mozilla and have at least one of the following qualifications:
 1. expertise and passion in some aspect of ethical design, research, and/or engineering